NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/known-limitations.md

 # Known limitations

-Below, you will find information on devices, software, and configurations that are incompatible with Cloudflare WARP.
+Below, you will find information on devices, software, and configurations that are incompatible with Khulnasoft WARP.

 ## Windows Server